Diary of a Local Data Reporter

 Telling the story of health care workers dying from opioid overdoses in Spokane, Washington

-For most of the time I was working on this story, I didn’t really believe I’d ever finish it.
+For most of the time I was working on this story about health care workers dying of opioid overdoses, I didn’t really believe I’d ever finish it.

 It wasn’t because I didn’t have the data.
 I’d done a lot of writing about opioid overdoses, relying especially on state death records to get numbers and develop a picture of who was dying in Washington.
 That dataset was critical for me as I added gut punches to stories about families, individuals struggling with addiction, or people trying to make sense of a loved one’s overdose.
 Because I had a list of names of those who’d died, I could use their obituaries to add humanizing details about people I’d never met—while reminding readers that far more people were affected by opioid overdoses than the one or two mentioned in the story.

-My first story using this death data, published in early 2016, was about a grieving father, Scott Meyers, whose 18-year-old daughter Rachel died of a heroin overdose at 18.
+My first story using this death data, published in early 2016, was about a grieving father, Scott Meyers, whose 18-year-old daughter Rachel died of a heroin overdose.
 The numbers and names in the dataset allowed me to show, really clearly, that these deaths deeply affected families and communities: